andrewgross/django-github-webhook/README.rst

 .. end-badges

+NOTE: This is a fork modified to work on python 2.7

 A class based view for Django that can act as an receiver for GitHub webhooks.
 It is designed to validate all requests through their ``X-Hub-Signature`` headers.